shane-kerr/ymmv/README.md

 Running
 =======

-The simplest way is with the "compare.sh" script.
+The simplest way is with the `compare.sh` script.
 This requires `tcpdump` on the system (although this can be changed easily to `tshark` if preferred).
 A sample invocation looks like this: